Warning, borrowing money also costs money.

 There are essentially two consequences to this delicate situation.

-Austerity or recovery?
+Austerity or stimulus?

-What future for what Europe?
+What future for which Europe?